How to Repair a Concrete Seawall

 Seawalls are geniuses when they are constructed adequately.
 They assist in minimizing the erosion of soil into the water and provide a great service in protecting your home and property.
 As seawalls age, start to show signs of stress and erosion.
 When there are changes in pressure, the seawall slowly loses strength and may begin to crack, Moisture makes its way through the cracks.
 When this happens, sinkholes, run-off, and areas of depleted soil may occur.
 For anyone living by the water, seawalls are a must.
 When you suspect your seawall could be failing, contact a professional as soon as possible to avoid dangerous threats to your property.

 The professional will be able to examine your seawall to determine its current condition, and if it is in need of repair.
 When the waves rise and fall, the water is pushed through small cracks, joints, and other defects that appear over time.
 The damage that occurs is easy to overlook until it is too late.
 The professional will be looking for visible cracking, broken pieces, leaning/bowing/bulging of the wall, gaps, erosion behind the wall, and sinkholes.
-Repairing your seawall is much easier and cost-effective than replacing it, so it is better not to waste time if you suspect damage.
+Repairing your seawall is much easier than a new seawall construction so it is better not to waste time if you suspect damage.

 How much does it cost to repair a seawall?